-Position of the European Parliament of 10 November 2022.
+3 Position of the European Parliament of 10 November 2022 (not yet published in the Official Journal) and decision of the Council of 28 November 2022.

 Whereas:

 (1) In the digital age, information and communication technology (ICT) supports complex systems used for everyday activities.
 It keeps our economies running in key sectors, including the financial sector, and enhances the functioning of the internal market.
 Increased digitalisation and interconnectedness also amplify ICT risk, making society as a whole, and the financial system in particular, more vulnerable to cyber threats or ICT disruptions.
 While the ubiquitous use of ICT systems and high digitalisation and connectivity are today core features of the activities of Union financial entities, their digital resilience has yet to be better addressed and integrated into their broader operational frameworks.